Volt Europa: Ukraine

 Volt Ukraine (Вольт Україна) was founded in July 2022.
 Its founder and chairman is Mykhaylo Pobigay, a war veteran and the head of the non-profit organisation Land of The Free.
 Volt Ukraine advocates for Ukraine to join the EU, as well as more military support and a European orientation for Ukraine.
 Members of Volt Ukraine also help support refugees and arrange accommodation in Europe.

 United Kingdom

 Volt UK was registered with the British Electoral Commission in January 2020, and campaigns for the UK to rejoin the European Union.

 European Parliament elections

 2019 European Parliament election

+In addition, Andrea Venzon, co-founder of Volt, ran in the constituency of London.
+As Volt had not managed to register as a political party in the United Kingdom, Venzon ran as an independent candidate, although outwardly under the Volt banner.

 In France (unable to raise €800,000 in funding to meet legal requirement to print its own ballot papers), Italy (failed to collect 150,000 signatures), Austria (failed to collect 2,600 signatures), Portugal (failed to collect 7,500 signatures), and Denmark (failed to collect a number of voter declarations corresponding to at least 2% of all valid votes at the last general election), Volt had intended to participate in the European Parliament elections but was unable to meet local requirements in time.

+2024 European Parliament election

+Other national parties that announced their intention to run but ultimately failed to collect enough signatures for their registration: